Satannish: Powers and abilities

 Satannish is a demonic being of pure mystical energy, an embodiment of evil.
-The guise he most often employs around human sorcerers is that of a green-skinned, horned being with a second face in his stomach.
-Satannish is more akin to a supernatural force of nature than a being; as such he possesses "virtually unlimited" mystic power which can be used for a variety of effects, including (but not limited to) inter-dimensional teleportation, manipulation of time, space, and matter, size transformations, casting bolts of mystic energy as destructive force, demonic possession, and physical strength and durability.
+The guise he most often employs around human sorcerers is that of a green horned being with a second face in his stomach.
+Satannish is more akin to a supernatural force of nature than a being; as such he possesses "virtually unlimited" mystic power which can be used for a variety of effects, including inter-dimensional teleportation, manipulation of time, space, and matter, size transformations, casting bolts of mystic energy as destructive force, demonic possession, and physical strength and durability.
 The character's extent of power has been shown as equal to that of Mephisto.
 Satannish's ability to manifest in the dimension of Earth is, in some unknown way, limited by mystic factors and he frequently makes use of pawns native to Earth for his purposes.
 He also proved to be powerful enough to easily kill all the invading Skrulls who attempted to take Avalon's magic, which no other magical being in Avalon was able to do.

 In other media

-Satannish appears in the ending of Morrigan Aensland in the video game Marvel vs. Capcom 3: Fate of Two Worlds.
-He is seen with Mephisto once again.
+Satannish makes a cameo appearance in Morrigan Aensland's ending in Marvel vs. Capcom 3: Fate of Two Worlds.